mancini0/secwager/README.md

     - using [rules_docker](https://github.com/bazelbuild/rules_docker), Bazel can containerize your service by simply specifying a java_image target instead of java_binary target (or cc_image, go_image, etc).
 The developer need not specify a Dockerfile, or even have Docker installed locally!
     - rules_docker also handles pushing your images to your container registry, and only rebuilds / repushes your image when the image has been affected by a code change.
     - [rules_k8s](https://github.com/bazelbuild/rules_k8s) handles deploying your services to your kubernetes cluster whenever they change
-4. Favor Dagger 2 over Spring - the former is lightweight, boots up very quickly, and catches dependency injection errors at compile time, not run time like spring!

-5. Embrace [Istio](https://istio.io) as your service mesh.
+4. Embrace [Istio](https://istio.io) as your service mesh.
 Let Istio handle your services authentication, authorization, service discovery, retry, load balancing, and other concerns - you just focus on business logic!
 Istio provides a million other benefits as well, such as easy canary deployments, transparent upgrading of HTTP/1.1 traffic to gRPC protocol - allowing front-end clients to directly consume backend gRPC services(see [grpc-web](https://github.com/grpc/grpc-web).), tracing, etc.)